 You can also use the Backups panel to create a forScore Archive which is similar to a backup (it also uses the 4SB file extension) but it includes a copy of every file in forScore's Documents directory as well.
 This means that in order to create an archive you need to have significantly more free space available on your device, but it can be used to restore your library or migrate to a new device by copying the single archive file.

 An archive file can be used on its own to recover or migrate your forScore library to a new device.
-Archives are a good choice when uploading your library to a cloud storage service for save keeping.
+They're great for uploading your library to a cloud storage service for safe keeping.

 forScore Backup Utility